sigasi/sigasi_insights/manual/linting.md

 ### Capitalization of Identifiers

-Although VHDL is not case sensistive, it is recommend to always use the same capitalization when refering to the same declaration.
+Although VHDL is not case sensitive, it is recommend to always use the same capitalization when referring to the same declaration.
 Since version 2.30, Sigasi warns when the capitalization of a reference differs from the capitalization of the declaration.
 Because external libraries can have different code styles, this linting only checks references in the same library as its declaration.

 Since Sigasi 2.31 this can easily be fixed with a quickfix.